 What is the main advantage of this technique?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Erik R. Duboué: Genetic and neuronal signaling pathways are highly conserved between zebrafish and mammals.
+This technique, when coupled with genetic and neuronal manipulations in zebrafish, will help us understand mechanisms underlying stress.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera